Ione Robinson: The muralist scene 1929–1932

-WPA, New York, Barcelona 1931–38
+WPA, New York, Barcelona 1931–1938

 Another unhappy marriage with John Dallet, a descendant from a rich southern plantation owner family, in 1933, allowed Robinson to lead a relatively carefree life for the following years.
 In that same year, she lost her mother and a brother in a car accident.
-Her daughter Anne Dallet, born in 1935, whom she had to leave in the custody of the Dallet family after her separation from her husband, triggered her writing down her experiences of 1927 to 1939, published in 1946.
+Her daughter Anne Dallet, born in 1935, whom she had to leave in the custody of the Dallet family after her separation from her husband, triggered her to writing down her experiences of 1927 to 1939, published in 1946.

 In 1936 Robinson was included in a non-relief project of the WPA in the Bellevue Hospital in New York, as an assistant of several younger painters including Emilio Luis Amero Mimiaga, Antonio Pujol Jiménez and Luis Arenal Bastar.
 From this, an own mural project resulted: the representation of peasants sowing and harvesting.
 A second project was offered to her in the prison at Welfare Island, which she refused.
 The project in the hospital was finally dismissed.
 In 1938, she tried to arrange a mural project for Luis Quintanilla at Columbia University.